timdeschryver/timdeschryver.dev/content/blog/the-simplicity-of-net-endpoints/index.md

 });
 ```

-We can also emit the attribute tags, s the shorthand version of the above snippet becomes:
+We can also emit the attribute tags, the shorthand version of the above snippet becomes:

 ```cs{5-11}:Program.cs
 var builder = WebApplication.CreateBuilder(args);